MrNeRF/awesome-3D-gaussian-splatting/README.md

 - Thanks to [Leonid Keselman](https://github.com/leonidk) for informing me about the release of the paper "Real-time Photorealistic Dynamic Scene Representation and Rendering with 4D Gaussian Splatting".
 - Thanks to [Eric Haines](https://github.com/erich666) for suggesting the jupyter notebook viewer, windows tutorial and for fixing text hyphenations and other issues.
-- Thanks to [Henry Pearce](https://github.com/henrypearce4D) for adding more resources and debugging the video links.
+- Thanks to [Henry Pearce](https://github.com/henrypearce4D) for maintaining contributions.